 An array variable containing the names of all shell functions currently in the execution call stack.
 The element with index 0 is the name of any currently-executing shell function.
-The bottom-most element is "main".
+The bottom-most element (the one with the highest index) is "main".
 This variable exists only when a shell function is executing.
-Assignments to FUNCNAME have no effect and return an error status.
+Assignments to FUNCNAME have no effect.
 If FUNCNAME is unset, it loses its special properties, even if it is subsequently reset.